 Read More: Coding Autism: the startup empowering autistic adults in the tech industry

-Employers in the US market have been facing problems when seeking talent because of tight labor market.
+Employers in the US market have been facing problems when seeking talent because of a tight labor market.
 A 2018 Tech Nation report also shows that accessing skilled workers is a major challenge for the UK tech community, at least, 83% believe so.

 One of the reasons cited for this problem is simply more demand than supply.
 However, according to some people, several talented individuals are out there, but recruiters do not know of their existence.
 Realizing this, businesses are adopting practices to gather a more diverse and inclusive workforce, whether it be gender, ethnicity, and now, neurologically different.